Paul’s Prescription for Purtiy

 Introduction to Paul's Teaching

-This evening we are looking at 1 Corinthians 7:1-9.
-Last week we examined the reality of sexual immorality and how it sins against our body by marrying a biological process—our sexuality—with sin.
+This evening, we're examining Paul's prescription for purity.
+Last week, we saw the horrendousness of sexual immorality—sinning against our body by marrying a biological process, our sexuality, with sin.
 That's an abhorrent union.
 Sexual immorality is wrong, morally unacceptable, offensive to God, and a misuse of the body.

-Now Paul answers the practical question: How do I use my body to glorify the Lord, especially in romantic relationships?
-Many shy away from Scripture's terminology on premarital romance—dating, courtship, engagement.
-Paul provides boundaries and guidelines so you're not left to your own devices.
-First Corinthians 7 offers one of the longest biblical presentations on premarital romance, with practical instructions for glorifying God with your body in relationships.
+The question is: How does this play out practically?
+How do I use my body to glorify the Lord, especially in romantic relationships?
+Many shy away from Scripture's terminologies and concepts.
+Little is said from the pulpit, especially in youth groups, about behavior in premarital relationships—dating, courtship, engagement.
+Paul gives boundaries and guidelines so you're not left to your own devices.

 Now concerning the matters about which you wrote: “It is good for a man not to have sexual relations with a woman.”
 But because of the temptation to sexual immorality, each man should have his own wife and each woman her own husband.
 The husband should give to his wife her conjugal rights, and likewise the wife to her husband.
 For the wife does not have authority over her own body, but the husband does.
 Likewise the husband does not have authority over his own body, but the wife does.
 Do not deprive one another, except perhaps by agreement for a limited time, that you may devote yourselves to prayer; but then come together again, so that Satan may not tempt you because of your lack of self-control.
 Now as a concession, not a command, I say this.
 I wish that all were as I am.
 But each has his own gift from God, one of one kind and one of another.
 To the unmarried and the widows I say that it is good for them to remain single, as I am.
 But if they cannot exercise self-control, they should marry.
 For it is better to marry than to burn with passion.